For Health Professionals

 In Wisconsin, the Newborn Screening Program, which is part of the Wisconsin Department of Health Services, is required by law to provide special dietary treatment or formula that’s prescribed to Wisconsin children with certain conditions detected through newborn screening.
 The program will also provide follow-up counseling for the newborn and their family.
 These services are funded through the newborn screening fee.
 State medical assistance programs also provide nutritional supplements and replacement products for those with eligible conditions and financial status.

 For families needing assistance navigating the various programs in Wisconsin which could help their child with special health needs, a 24-hour phone line called “First Step” is available to help.
-This free information and referral service to assist Wisconsin families and providers working with children and youth with special needs is available at 1-800-642-7837 and the "First Step" brochure.
+This free information and referral service to assist Wisconsin families and providers working with children and youth with special needs is available at 1-800-642-7837.

 For mothers and children who are dealing with a condition detected by newborn screening, the Wisconsin Maternal And Child Health (MCH) Hotline at 1-800-722-2295 provides information and links to services and resources for women before, during, and after pregnancy and for children including children with special health care needs.
 The hotline also serves professionals who are seeking referrals for their clients.
 Their brochure can be viewed here.